 Prior to serving as head coach at Edna Karr, Juluke was the defensive coordinator for four years at Frederick Douglas High School in New Orleans and was a wide receivers coach at Brother Martin for one year before that.
 He got his start in coaching as a defensive backs coach and special teams coordinator at O.P.
 Walker High School in New Orleans where he spent one year before moving over to St. Augustine High School where he was a linebackers coach for two years.

 "I am extremely excited to join the Louisiana Tech staff," Juluke said.
 "Coach Holtz is a very enthusiastic individual and I am looking forward to helping out the program as best I can.
 I am very humbled to have the opportunity to coach at the collegiate level as it has been a goal of mine for some time.
 I am very appreciative of the opportunity and I look forward to working very hard for the University to continue the success for this football program."

 A native of south Louisiana, Juluke helped lead Southern to a Black National Championship in 1993 as a senior safety on the Jaguars and lettered in both football and basketball.
 He earned his Bachelor of Arts degree in sociology from Southern in 1999.

 Juluke is married to the former Denise Smith.
-The couple has two children - Jahmad Juluke and Jamari Juluke while Denise has another son, Dyruius, whom Juluke is a stepfather to.
+Juluke has two children - Jahmad Juluke and Jamari Juluke - while Denise has a son, Dyruius, whom Juluke is a stepfather to.